Residential and Commercial Leases

 An estate in years (aka estate in term) is a lease for a definite length of time, which may be, in spite of the name, for less than 1 year, with a stipulated start and end date.
 At the end of the term, the leaseholder is expected to vacate the premises.
 No notice is required since the end of the lease is stipulated in the contract.
 If the parties to the lease want to extend it, they must agree to a new contract unless the original contract had a renewal clause, in which case the leaseholder has the right to renew.

 An estate from period to period (aka periodic tenancy) is a lease for a defined initial period that is automatically renewable at the end of the initial period and after each renewed period unless either the lessor or lessee wishes to terminate it by giving due notice, which in most cases is 1 period in advance, although it may be less if the period is a year or longer.
 This tenancy does not have a specified expiration date.
-This is the estate possessed by most renters of residential housing, such as apartments, which, in most cases, is a month-to-month tenancy, where the tenant pays a monthly rent.
+This is the estate possessed by most renters of residential housing, such as apartments, which, commonly, is a month-to-month tenancy, where the tenant pays a monthly rent.

 An estate at will is like a periodic tenancy, but no initial period is specified, and terminates when proper notice is given by either lessor or tenant, or if either one dies.